Arc of a Circle: Definition, Properties, and Examples

 Comprehending the notion of arcs and their characteristics is crucial for resolving several geometric issues and for utilizing them in diverse domains.
 Understanding an arc's definition, kinds, characteristics, and length will help you better understand the functions that arcs perform in both theoretical and real-world settings.
 Whether you're a professional, a student, or just interested in geometry, understanding the idea of arcs can definitely improve your toolset for mathematical problems.

-Q1: What is an Arc of a Circle?
+Q1: What is the Arc of a Circle?

 Ans: An arc is a part of the circumference of a circle.
 It is defined by two points on the circle and the continuous curve between them.
 Arcs can be classified into two main types